What Is Considered Full-Time Employment In Arizona?

 If you are working in the state of Arizona, your rights as an employee are protected by state and federal law.
 Both the Arizona legislature and the federal government have enacted laws that guarantee fair treatment of workers, minimum wages, safe work environments, and the benefits that employees can receive.

-While fair treatment, minimum wage, and safe work environments are required in every workspace, the benefits and wages that an employee is eligible for depending on the number of hours they work and how they are paid.
-For instance, employees who are paid hourly are eligible for time and a half pay after working 40 hours per week, but employees on salary do not qualify for time and a half.
+While fair treatment, minimum wage, and safe work environments are required in every workspace, the benefits and wages that an employee is eligible for usually depends on the number of hours they work and how they are paid.
+For instance, employees who are non-exempt must be paid time and a half for hours worked beyond40 hours per week, but non-exempt employees do not qualify for time and a half.

 If you are not a salaried worker, the number of hours you work directly affects the benefits you are eligible to receive and the amount you will be compensated.